 - nearest huts on the main ridge of the Low Tatras (south of Ohnište ): 4 hours

-The summit of Ohnište provides an excellent panorama of the crown of the Low Tatras, over 2,000m in elevation, the rugged Ďumbier drawing most attention.
+The summit of Ohnište provides an excellent panorama of the crown of the Lower Tatras, over 2,000m in elevation, the rugged Ďumbier drawing most attention.
 Below a characteristic limestone bluff, a narrow, unmarked path can be seen that leads to the aforementioned rock arch, which is called Okno, i.e. the Window.
 From the main summit marker a well-trodden path leads to a no entry sign (please see Red Tape), then to a narrower section of the ridge and a little col, where the path to Okno descends to the left to soon land on the section of the route visible from the viewpoint at the summit marker.
 The narrow path is easy under dry conditions but – given considerable exposure - turns dangerous if icy or covered in snow.
-A few hundred metres further on there's the trickiest point – a class 3 (US) step, about 5m tall: take care – it's slippery, especially when wet; if there is snow, you'd better turn back.
+A few hundred metres further on there's the trickiest point – a class 3 (YDS) step, about 5m in height: take care – it's slippery, especially when wet; if there is snow, you'd better turn back.
 Continue down the path and the Window will show quite unexpectedly on your left.
 This is a beautiful vantage point: the massif of Ďumbier before you towards SW and through the Window you can see the realm of the karst cliffs of Slemä and wild, forested canyons down below.
 The Window itself does look impressive.
 Depending how you count it is 10 to 20m tall.

 Life All Around